mediocreatmybest/esp32/projects/climate-at-home/packages/README.md

 The planned directories include `base/`, `climate/`, `display/`, and `projects/`.

+The hardware and optional connectivity packages have been moved into this directory.
+The climate core, timer, mould-reduction behaviour and common services are still combined under `legacy/`.

-New configurations will eventually import one file from `projects/`.
+New configurations will eventually import one supported manifest from `projects/`.
-Until those are available and working, the maintained examples will use the files directly.
+Until those manifests are available and working, the maintained examples compose the current packages directly.

 The root `climate_home_packages/` directory contains compatibility wrappers for my existing remote installs.
-Once the new layout is functional, this too will be removed.
+These wrappers will remain for at least one published release after the replacement project manifests are introduced.

 Remote packages do not read user secrets.
 So all Wi-Fi credentials and API encryption remain in the local ESPHome build configuration.